mukul-rathi/workshop-deep-learning/.hac_workshop/notes.md

 ## Getting started with the code:

-Instructions for implementing the neural network are all in the Google Colaboratory notebook in the repo.
+Instructions for implementing the neural network are all in the Google Colaboratory notebooks in the repo.

-To load the notebook, head to [Google Colaboratory](http://colab.research.google.com/) and click the "Upload" tab,  (if you have cloned the repo) and select the Intro to Deep Learning.ipynb file on your computer.
-You can also load directly from GitHub if you click the GitHub tab and enter https://github.com/hackersatcambridge/workshop-deep-learning/blob/master/Intro_To_Deep_Learning.ipynb in the search field.
+To load the notebook, head to [Google Colaboratory](http://colab.research.google.com/) and click the "Upload" tab,  (if you have cloned the repo) and select the Intro to Deep Learning.ipynb / Intro to Deep Learning2.ipynb file on your computer (for workshop 1 / 2 respectively).
+You can also load directly from GitHub if you click the GitHub tab and enter https://github.com/hackersatcambridge/workshop-deep-learning/blob/master/Intro_To_Deep_Learning.ipynb in the search field for workshop 1 and https://github.com/hackersatcambridge/workshop-deep-learning/blob/master/Intro_to_Deep_Learning_2.ipynb for workshop 2.

 When you initially try to run a cell, there will be a "Warning, this notebook wasn't authored by Google" - uncheck the "reset all runtimes" box and click "run anyway".